Manchester Jazz Festival

 Manchester Jazz Festival is an annual 9-day-long festival focused on showcasing contemporary jazz from the North West of England and beyond.

-mjf 2017

-The 2017 Manchester Jazz Festival took place from 28 July to 6 August in Manchester city centre.

 History

 The Manchester Jazz Festival was created in 1996 as a one-day showcase and has grown into a 9-day event, with 60 gigs and 300 musicians planned for July 2009.

 Key dates and figures for the festival: